Eric Church’s Brother Brandon Dead At 36 After Suffering Seizures

 — Whiskey Riff (@WhiskeyRiff) July 2, 2018

 A cause of death has not been announced at this time, but TMZ reports that Brandon suffered a couple of seizures before dying.
-Kenneth Church, father of Eric and Brandon, told the tabloid news site that his son was at his home in Granite, North Carolina Friday when he had a seizure.
+Kenneth Church, father of Eric and Brandon, told the tabloid news site that his son was at his home in Granite, North Carolina, Friday when he had a seizure.
 While he was being taken to the hospital, he suffered a second seizure which triggered the cardiac arrest that killed him.
 Kenneth Church also reported that his son had been suffering from seizures in recent years.
 Law enforcement officials don’t suspect any foul play and believe Brandon died of natural causes.

 Eric Church currently has a concert scheduled for Saturday, July 7 in Fort Laramie, Ohio.
 He has four other venues scheduled for July and six for August.
-News about any changes to that date have not yet been announced.
+News about any changes to that date has not yet been announced.
 Eric’s last album, Mr. Misunderstood, was released in 2015, but he’s rumored to be working on another.

 Brandon Church is survived by his brother Eric and his family, his parents Ken and Rita, his sister Kendra and her family, and his daughter McKenzie.